What is the effect of stress on your sleep?

 What is healthy sleep and sleep duration?

-Before we look at the effect of stress on your sleep, let's first take a critical look at your sleeping habits.
+Before we look at the effect of stress on your sleep, let's first take a critical look at your sleep habits.
 On average, an adult falls asleep within 30 minutes.
-Whether you achieve this or not depends on various factors, of course.
-Think about light, food, your rest during the day, how many cups of coffee you've had, and so on!
+Whether you achieve this or not depends on various factors.
+Think, for example, of light, food, your rest during the day, how many cups of coffee you've had, you name it!
 The list of things that influence your sleep is enormous.

-If it sometimes takes you longer than 30 minutes to fall asleep, it doesn't necessarily mean that you have a sleep problem.
-We only really talk about sleep problems when you regularly get too little sleep.
+If it sometimes takes you longer than 30 minutes to fall asleep, this does not necessarily mean that you have a sleep problem.
+We actually only talk about sleep problems if you regularly get too little sleep.
 But what is too little?
 Good question!
 It is often said that an adult needs 7 to 8 hours of sleep per night.

-Although this is generally true, it does not mean that it is the case for you.
+Although this is generally true, it does not mean it applies to you.
 The number of hours of sleep you actually need is biologically determined.
-It may well be that you need an hour more or less of sleep.
-You can only find this out by keeping track of your sleep hours and testing when you feel the most rested.
-You can do this by filling out a sleep diary.
+It may well be that you need an hour more or less sleep.
+You can only find out by tracking your sleep hours yourself and testing when you feel most rested.
+You can do this by filling in a sleep diary.

 Do you remember the example from the introduction?
 Being so tired that you can't even sleep?
-If you've ever experienced this, you probably know that it gives you an enormous feeling of being rushed.
-Why can't it just work out!?
+If you've ever experienced this, you probably also know that it gives you a huge feeling of being rushed.
+Why can't it work now!?
 This worrying often causes you to experience even more stress.
-It's the beginning of a vicious cycle.
+It is the beginning of a vicious circle.

 Why does stress have such a "stressful" effect on your sleep?
 Stress is not just a feeling.
 It is caused by a hormone in our body.
 Cortisol.
-Cortisol makes us feel anxious and rushed.
+Cortisol makes us feel busy and rushed.
 Why?
-It doesn't sound like it has a positive effect, does it?
-But it does, at least it used to.
-The choice of the word "rushed" is certainly not coincidental...
+Doesn't sound like it has a positive effect, does it?
+But it does, or at least it used to.
+The choice of the word "rushed" is certainly not accidental...

 A test, job interview, or important presentation.
 The stress we experience is usually no longer life-threatening.
-But the stress of our ancestors certainly was.
-A few thousand years ago, our ancestors were literally hunted by predators.
-The hormone cortisol ensures that more sugar temporarily enters our blood, giving us extra energy and leading to a faster fight or flight response.
+But that was indeed the stress of our ancestors.
+Several thousand years ago, our ancestors were literally hunted by predators.
+The hormone cortisol causes temporarily more sugar to enter our blood, giving us extra energy and enabling a faster fight or flight response.

 The consequences of a poor night's sleep